What did Festival 2017 have to offer?

 For a complete class schedule and full faculty bios go here!

-This year classes that will be taught include:
+Last year’s classes that were taught include:

 Ballet at all levels, Modern at all levels, Jazz at all levels, Giordano Jazz Technique, Sylvestre Modern Technique, Simonson Jazz, Teaching Symposium, Finagling Flexibility, Contemporary, Visceral Improvisation, Hot In Heels, Fusion Style Belly Dance, Tap All Levels, Hue Men and Women Dancing With Color, Contemporary Fusion, Anya Pilates Mat, 3D Projection Mapping, Acro Yoga, West African Dance, Hip Hop/Street Dance, Partnering and Partnership, Making Space for Dance in Rural and Suburban Communities, Injury Basics, Upper Body Urgency, Body Work and Mechanics, Israeli Contemporary Dance, Body Release Essentials, Tap Teasers and Tricks, Cabaret Style Jazz, Dunham Technique, Contact Improvisation, Collaborative Composition, Bollywood, Making Political Dances, Assisted Thai Yoga, Dancing Yoga, Contemporary Ballet, Dancing Upside Down, Sevillanas, Afro-Brazilian Dance Forms, Turkish Style Belly Dance, Efficient Chaos, Wake Up Your Vinyasa, Isadora Duncan Technique, Improvisation, Open Jazz Technique, Rainbow Tribe, Shim Sham Shimmy, Yogea, Floor Barre, Contemporary Simonson Jazz, Country Swing, Hip Hop Your Modern Dance, Socially Conscious Choreography; Protest in Motion, Site Specific Exploration, Naam Yoga and Meditation, Afro Jazz, Cha Cha, Stomp Percussion, Let your Feet Sing, Embody Yoga Pilates, Body Tuning, Contact Jam, Sambe Pagode, Performance Workshop for Voice and Vessel and more!

-READ ABOUT SVDF2017 FACULTY
+READ ABOUT SVDF 2017 FACULTY

 Thomas earned a Master of Arts degree in dance and higher education from New York University an is a ABT® certified teacher.
 He danced with Ballet Hispanico, Elisa Monte, and the Murray Louis and Nikolais Company prior to joining the Paul Taylor Dance Company.